Skip to content

 + --oauth-cookie-ttl 24h \

-For the first version, GitHub is the only option available for the --oauth-provider.
-More options will be added over time, based upon requests from users, so if you want to use Google, Facebook, GitLab, etc, send us an email to help with prioritisation.
+More providers will be added over time, based upon requests from users, so if you want to use Facebook, GitLab, etc, send us an email to help with prioritisation.